segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Will Segment sync my historical data?

-Segment will automatically load up to two months of your historical data when you connect a warehouse.
+Segment loads up to two months of your historical data when you connect a warehouse.

 For full historical backfills you'll need to be a Segment Business plan customer.
 If you'd like to learn more about our Business plan and all the features that come with it, [check out our pricing page](https://segment.com/pricing).